How to Grip a Pistol and Master Recoil

 There's no need to make room for your support hand, and bringing in the thumb adds about 17% strength to your grip.

-Start with pressing the base of your thumb toward your palm.
-Make sure your thumb doesn't brush into the slide.
 While maintaining that pressure, try pressing down into the thumb safety as well.

 You may also find that turning the gun 30-45º, like above, is more comfortable and adds some recoil control.

-That's fine for easy targets, but for any precision shots, keep the gun straight up or else your shots will go slightly off-target.
+For any precision shots, keep the gun straight up or else your shots will go a bit off-target.

 Grip the gun as hard as you can with your shooting hand.